onewaykaranja/log_analysis/README.md

-This script monitors and  analyses log files specific events and sends an alert via email
+This script monitors and  analyses log files failed login attempts and sends an alert via email